RevolutionAnalytics/quickcheck/docs/tutorial.md

  [1] 7 4 4 3 4 5 7 5 4 3 5 7 4 3 4
 ```

-For added convenience, the vector of parameters is subject to argument matching as if they were argument to a separate function, for instance
+For added convenience, the vector of parameters is subject to argument matching as if they were argument to a separate function, for instance:

 ```r